-Traditional Buenos Aires Souvenirs: From Mate to Penguins
+Traditional Buenos Aires Souvenirs

-We’ve all gotten one of those gifts, a tacky t-shirt, sparkly keychain or yet another refrigerator magnet.
-Those cliche souvenir stores aren’t as common here in Buenos Aires as say, Paris, where tiny metallic Eiffel Towers overflow out of large bins on nearly every sidewalk.
+We've all gotten one of those gifts, a tacky t-shirt, sparkly key chain or yet another refrigerator magnet.
+Those cliche souvenir stores aren't as common here in Buenos Aires as say, Paris, where tiny metallic Eiffel Towers overflow out of large bins on nearly every sidewalk.
 Leave the Hard Rock t-shirt and Starbucks coffee cup behind.
 Instead, opt for one of these cultural Argentina souvenirs.

 Argentina is world famous for a few things: red wine, steak, and leather.
 If you want to get a high-quality souvenir that will last a lifetime at a fraction of what it would cost back home?
 Then you need to get yourself a nice leather jacket, my friend!
 Invest in a high-quality leather jacket, pair of boots, or a leather bag while you're here.

 Where to shop for leather in Buenos Aires?